mmcc-xx/BirdCAGE/README.md

 # Newest stuff
 (listed newest first)
+- Added a preference for how long to retain recordings, and once a day delete all recordings older than that.
+I keep the database entries as they are pretty tiny.
 - Made the grid on the index page a little nicer, especially for small screens.
 Future hours aren't show, and the column and row headers are
 "sticky" when you scroll around.
 - Added notifications via Apprise.
 You'll see a new pick under the Settings window for Notifications Settings.
 Put in URLs